f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab08.rst

   - **Service Chain** - select the FireEye/TAP service chain
     :red:`sub_service_chain`.

-  - Click :red:`OK`.
+  - Click :guilabel:`OK`.

     .. image:: ../images/image15.png

 Notice in the list of rules that the **All Traffic** rule intercepts but does not send traffic to a service chain.
 For the lab, edit this rule to send all intercepted traffic to a service chain.

-  - Click the pencil icon to :red:`edit` this rule.
+  - Click the pencil icon to :guilabel:`edit` this rule.

   - Service Chain - select the service chain containing :red:`all` of the services.

-  - Click :red:`OK`.
+  - Click :guilabel:`OK`.

   .. image:: ../images/image16.png

-  - Click  :red:`Save & Next`.
+  - Click :guilabel:`Save & Next`.